32 Different Types of Moths in Minnesota

 Adult types of moths in Minnesota are reddish-brown with dark stripes and spots along their wings and bodies.
 They have a wingspan of around 1 inch and reach lengths up to 3/4 inch when their wings are closed.

 Females usually lay eggs singly or in small clusters near food sources for the larvae to feed on once hatched.
-The eggs take about 2 days to hatch and then become grayish-white caterpillars with bluish heads.
+The eggs take about two days to hatch and then become grayish-white caterpillars with bluish heads.

-The caterpillar types of moths in Minnesota feed on plant leaves and stems, often burrowing them into the center of the plant tissue, forming tunnels.
+Minnesota’s caterpillar types of moths feed on plant leaves and stems, often burrowing them into the center of the plant tissue, forming tunnels.
 This causes stunted growth or death of most parts of the crop, depending on how severe or widespread the infestation is.
 They also feed on corn husks and cobbs, resulting in grain losses if infestations are left untreated long enough for them to reach maturity before harvest.

 To prevent damage caused by European Corn Borer types of moths in Minnesota, farmers should practice crop rotation, monitor fields for early evidence of an infestation, such as frass (excrement) trails on stalks or leaves, as well as inspect fields immediately after harvest to ensure no further breeding occurs over winter months before planting again next season.
 Chemical controls such as insecticides may also be used if needed but always used safely according to instructions given by manufacturers or state agencies in charge of pesticide control regulations.